JustMork/Rf_Moodle/README.md

     - ng serve
 3. **Access the Website:**
    - Open your preferred web browser and navigate to localhost:4200.

-   - The login credentials for the test accounts should be "Test" for the username - and "test" for the password, or "Test2" for the username - and "test" for the password.
+The login credentials for the degree types are the following :

+   - IT
+      username : Test
+      passowrd : test

+   - Mathematics
+       username : Test2
+       password : test

+   - Economy and management
+      username : Test3
+      password : test

    - The login credentials for the adminsitrator account is "Tibor" for the username - and "test" for the password.